Use Mindfulness To Learn How To Not Care About Anything

 - For beginners, it is recommended to meditate for 15-20 minutes at a time.

-- If you suffer from PTSD, trauma, hallucinations, psychosis, or have a mental health diagnosis, consult with your therapist, psychiatrist, mental health provider before attempting alone.
+- If you have PTSD, trauma, hallucinations, or psychosis or have a mental health diagnosis, consult with your therapist, psychiatrist, or mental health provider before attempting alone.

-If you experience flashbacks, intrusive thoughts, or increased feelings of anxiety or panic, don't attempt to meditate without the aid of a professional.
+If you experience flashbacks, intrusive thoughts, or increased feelings of anxiety or panic, wait to practice with the aid of a professional.